What Are Backlinks (and How You Build Them)

 What is a Backlink?

-Backlinks are when a third-party site links to your site.
-From the perspective of your site, these links are called inbound links.
+Backlinks are when a third-party site links to your website.
+Looking at it from your site, these links are called inbound links.
 From the perspective of the third-party site, the links are called outbound links.
 These links are usually highlighted in blue.

 In 2016, Google confirmed